 As I’m sure all present would concede, the four of us witnessed a masterful acting performance last night.
 Yet one question remains: which were the acted bits?
 On that issue, certain members of the audience plainly disagree.

-I asked Thom whether any parent could be sure of his teenager’s behavior nowadays, what with drugs and sex so prevalent in schools.
-But he smugly dismissed my concerns, and he haughtily extoled his baby’s rabid stance against drugs and her firm belief in abstaining from sex until marriage.
+I asked Thom whether any parent could be sure of a teenager’s behavior nowadays, what with drugs and sex so prevalent in schools.
+But he smugly dismissed my concerns.
+He also haughtily extolled his baby’s rabid stance against drugs and her firm belief in abstaining from sex until marriage.
 Boy did that tweak my last nerve!

 Accepting the challenge, I performed internet research to enhance my authenticity and then dialed our guests’ home number.
-The others grabbed handsets and listened in as I asked to speak to “Thom,” to which Rachael replied: “My father’s not home.
+The others listened in as I asked to speak to “Thom,” to which Rachael replied: “My father’s not home.
 Who’s calling?”

 I provided a fake name and asked her to give Thom a message: “Tell your dad my supply is in and I need to know whether he wants a dime bag, a quarter or an ounce, and if he’ll stick to ‘midis’ as usual or spring for the ‘nuggets’ this time.”